By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Other landmarks of the square are the Cathedral of St. Lawrence and the Palazzo dei Priori.
 This palace, built in the 13th century, formerly served as the town hall.
 Today it is a museum where you can learn about Perugia's rich history.
 Among the exhibits you will find Renaissance works, jewellery and masterpieces by famous artists such as Pietro della Francesca.

-Perugia was once ruled by the Etruscans, who left many important monuments.
+Perugia was once under the rule of the Etruscans, who left many important monuments.
 In addition to the already mentioned underground, it is worth mentioning the Arco Etrusco, or Etruscan Arch.
 This gate, built in the 3rd century BC, is one of the most famous in the city, along with others such as Porta Trasimena and Porta Marzia.
 There is no better way to enter the city than through the historic gate from the Etruscan era.
 For Roman and Etruscan history enthusiasts, there is an archaeological museum in Piazza Giordano Bruno.

 Arco Etrusco